Is Your Child Getting Enough Sleep on School Nights?

 To ensure your kids are getting the sleep they need for their health and performance at school, Dr. Genova recommends the following:

 - Limit access to electronics, especially at night.
 Limit screen time to no more than one to two hours a day, if for entertainment purposes.
-It’s especially important for them to avoid using bright tech devices at night at least one hour before their bed time.
+It’s especially important for them to avoid using electronic devices at night at least one hour before their bed time.

 - Teach them that the bed is for sleep only.
 Many children use their phones or laptops in their beds, which can make it more difficult to fall asleep even when these devices are turned off.
 When the bed is associated with sleep only, it’s much easier to relax and fall asleep in bed at night.